Cezkarma/Bitcoin-App-Technical-Assessment/README.md

 After watching that, please watch "WatchAfterMainVideo.mov" where I correct a mistake with the test cases from the first video.

-In both cases, please excuse my rambling, I'm so not a public speaker LOL.
+In both cases, please excuse my rambling, I'm sooo not a public speaker LOL.

 I believe that my solution to this assessment showcases the following: